adham-elarabawy/open-manus/README.md

 <img src="assets/mk6.png" width="250"/> <img src="assets/mk6_section_view.png" width="250"/> <img src="assets/mk6_render.png" width="250"/>

-Also, drafted a schematic for the transmission that will allow me to rotate the motor 90 degrees to be inline with the rest of the joint without jutting out:
+Also, drafted a schematic for the transmission that will allow me to rotate the motor 90 degrees to be inline with the rest of the joint without jutting out (see schematic below).
+For the coupler between the motor shaft (1.5mm) and the transmission shaft (2mm) in the diagram, I was unable to find an off-the-shelf solution, so am going to 3d print my own coupler.
+[Found a nice resource on YT on best practices to 3d print holes.](https://www.youtube.com/watch?v=Bd7Yyn61XWQ&pp=ygUOM2QgcHJpbnQgaG9sZXM%3D).

 <img src="assets/transmission.png" width="425"/>